lagarrueal/tts-exercises/5_record_your_data/README.md

     * Once you think you have a suitable value, you should generate a plot for three different samples:
         * first plot the untrimmed waveform
         * then plot two vertical lines that denote where you trim the waveform by using the index returned by `librosa.effects.trim()`
+    * For each recording you should add float-value time stamps to the `recording_info` objects in `info.json`.
+Each item in your `info.json` should therefore look something like the following
+    ```
+    "11": {
+        "collection_info": {
+            "user_name": "Atli Thor Sigurgeirsson",
+            "user_id": 3,
+            "session_id": 3
+        },
+        "text_info": {
+            "id": 123,
+            "fname": "my_list_000000123.token",
+            "score": 1.0,
+            "text": "Lesendur þurfa að fá tækifæri til að njóta hans.",
+            "pron": "~ l ɛː s ɛ n t ʏ r\tθ ʏ r v a\taː ð\tf auː\ttʰ aiː c ɪ f aiː r ɪ\ttʰ ɪː l\taː ð\tn j ouː t a\th a n s ~"
+        },
+        "recording_info": {
+            "recording_fname": "2020-05-04T125858.476Z_r000000011_t000000123.wav",
+            "sr": 48000,
+            "num_channels": 1,
+            "bit_depth": 16,
+            "duration": 4.65,
+            "start": 1.27921062936553,
+            "end": 4.12708830788005
+        },
+        "other": {
+            "transcription": null,
+            "recording_marked_bad": false,
+            "text_marked_bad": false
+        }
+    },
+    ```
+    * Use prior knowledge from previous assignments to trim the recordings using the `start` and `end` values in `info.json` and replace each recording in your archive with the trimmed version.
+Note: To achieve this, you should create a function `time_to_samples(time_stamp, sr)`.
+It should convert a float value time stamp to the corresponding sample index, given the sample rate.
+    * Take a look at `example.py` to understand how to traverse the archive and perform OS operations using Python.
 ## What to turn in
 You should turn in
 * the `info.json` file